 We’ve also added an integration on the GitHub Marketplace, providing customers with access to a GitHub action to enable SLOs-as-code.
 You can store the YAML definitions for your SLOs in GitHub, and during every build and deploy you can leverage the Nobl9 GitHub action to update them as part of your CI process.

 Responding to customer feedback, earlier this year we also launched a feature supporting automatic alert resolution notifications via PagerDuty, with a user-specified cooldown window helping to prevent false positives and duplicate alerts.

 Another improvement has been an update of the Service Health Dashboard, to provide a cleaner and more compact user experience.
 Here’s a preview – it’s been getting a lot of positive feedback from our current users:

 We added the ability to paginate through your SLOs on the Grid view.
 Customers are able to set the number of SLOs they want to see per page and be able to navigate through their SLOs one set at a time.

 Nobl9 has also expanded its sales and delivery channel and launched on the AWS Marketplace.
 AWS customers can now subscribe to our Hydrogen edition directly from there, and utilize their AWS commits for AWS Marketplace purchases.
 AWS enterprise customers are invited to contact firstname.lastname@example.org to discuss AWS Marketplace Private Pricing if you prefer to pay for Nobl9 with your AWS account.

 In addition to all the developments mentioned here, we’ve also started work on a few larger features, some of which we’ll be announcing at SLOConf in May.
 You can register now - it’s free and it’s the only conference that works around your schedule!

-If you haven’t tried Nobl9 yet, feel free to sign up for a free 30-day trial to see everything that it has to offer.
+If you haven’t tried Nobl9 yet, feel free to sign up for Nobl9 Free Edition to unlock all the benefits of SLOs.